Headstone Cleaning & Restoration Services in Kansas

 In Eastern Kansas, humidity is high enough to feed black algae.
 It thrives on porous limestone and sandstone.

 It forms a slick, black layer over the marker.
 It looks like soot, but it is alive.
 It makes the stone slippery and hides the dates.
 Bleach damages the stone surface.
-We use biological cleaners for headstone cleaning services near me.
+We use biological cleaners for professional headstone cleaning services.
 We kill the organism down to the root.
 It loses its grip on the stone and falls off naturally.

 Clay Ground Movement